-- Adjust the front disc height by adding/removing spacers to the two center section wheel cylinders. - Adjust the rear disc height by adding/removing spacers to the two rear wing roller cylinders.
+• Adjust the front disc height by adding/removing spacers to the two outer wing end wheel cylinders.

+• Adjust the rear disc height by adding/removing spacers to the two outer rear wing roller cylinders.

 NOTE: As the discs wear with usage, the disc depth settings will also need to be adjusted accordingly.